-I was talking with my husband about holiday activities, now that we have a son, and he said that one of the favorite things we’ve done is made these mini graham cracker houses, so I just had to reshare this post I did 3 years ago!
+I was talking with my husband about holiday activities now that we have kids, he said that one of the favorite things we’ve done in the past is make these mini graham cracker houses, so I just had to re-share this post I did a few years ago!

 So, to start with, you should know that throughout the graham cracker house making process I did just about everything out of order and needed my husbands’ assistance (I’m just going to gloss over the fact that even though I ‘thought’ I was the creative one, I definitely learned that he has some mad skills in the crafting department.)